Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 - 1st argument: A resource location, the registry name of the model
 - 2nd argument: A `ClimateModelBuilder` consumer, with the following methods:
-    - `.getTemperatureScale()`: Returns the temperature scale of the level, defaults to 20000 if the level does not have a TFC-like generator
+    - `.getTemperatureScale()`{: .language-javascript }: Returns the temperature scale of the level, defaults to 20000 if the level does not have a TFC-like generator
-    - `.getRainfallScale()`: Returns the rainfall scale of the level, defaults to 20000 if the level does not have a TFC-like generator
+    - `.getRainfallScale()`{: .language-javascript }: Returns the rainfall scale of the level, defaults to 20000 if the level does not have a TFC-like generator
-    - `.getClimateSeed()`: Returns the climate seed being used
+    - `.getClimateSeed()`{: .language-javascript }: Returns the climate seed being used
-    - `.vector(x: number, z: number)`: Creates a new wind vector with the provided x and z components.
+    - `.vector(x: number, z: number)`{: .language-javascript }: Creates a new wind vector with the provided x and z components.
 Each component should be in the range [0, 1]
-    - `.setCurrentTemperatureCalculation(calc: QuadFunction<LevelReader, BlockPos, number, number, number>)`: Sets how the model will determine the current temperature at a given temperature and time, accepts a callback with the following values:
+    - `.setCurrentTemperatureCalculation(calc: QuadFunction<LevelReader, BlockPos, number, number, number>)`{: .language-javascript }: Sets how the model will determine the current temperature at a given temperature and time, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position
+        - `pos: BlockPos`{: .language-javascript }: The position
-        - `calendarTicks: number`: The calendar tick the calculation is being made at
+        - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at
-        - `daysInMonth: number`: The number of days in a month; and
+        - `daysInMonth: number`{: .language-javascript }: The number of days in a month; and
-        - `return: number`: A number should be returned in the callback, the temperature in °C
+        - `return: number`{: .language-javascript }: A number should be returned in the callback, the temperature in °C
-    - `.setAverageTemperatureCalculation(calc: BiFunction<LevelReader, BlockPos, number>)`: Sets how the model will determine the average temperature at a given position, accepts a callback with the following values:
+    - `.setAverageTemperatureCalculation(calc: BiFunction<LevelReader, BlockPos, number>)`{: .language-javascript }: Sets how the model will determine the average temperature at a given position, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position; and
+        - `pos: BlockPos`{: .language-javascript }: The position; and
-        - `return: number`: A number should be returned in the callback, the temperature in °C
+        - `return: number`{: .language-javascript }: A number should be returned in the callback, the temperature in °C
-    - `.setAverageRainfallCalculation(calc: BiFunction<LevelReader, BlockPos, number>)`: Sets how the model will determine the average rainfall at a given position, accepts a callback with the following values:
+    - `.setAverageRainfallCalculation(calc: BiFunction<LevelReader, BlockPos, number>)`{: .language-javascript }: Sets how the model will determine the average rainfall at a given position, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position; and
+        - `pos: BlockPos`{: .language-javascript }: The position; and
-        - `return: number`: A number should be returned in the callback, the rainfall in mm
+        - `return: number`{: .language-javascript }: A number should be returned in the callback, the rainfall in mm
-    - `.setAriFog(calc: TriFunction<LevelReader, BlockPos, number, number>)`: Sets how the model will determine the fogginess at a given position and time, accepts a callback with the following values:
+    - `.setAriFog(calc: TriFunction<LevelReader, BlockPos, number, number>)`{: .language-javascript }: Sets how the model will determine the fogginess at a given position and time, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position
+        - `pos: BlockPos`{: .language-javascript }: The position
-        - `calendarTicks: number`: The calendar tick the calculation is being made at; and
+        - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at; and
-        - `return: number`: A number, in the range [0, 1], should be returned in the callback, a multiplier on the view distance
+        - `return: number`{: .language-javascript }: A number, in the range [0, 1], should be returned in the callback, a multiplier on the view distance
-    - `.setWaterFog(calc: TriFunction<LevelReader, BlockPos, number, number>)`: Sets how the model will determine the fogginess at a given position and time, accepts a callback with the following values:
+    - `.setWaterFog(calc: TriFunction<LevelReader, BlockPos, number, number>)`{: .language-javascript }: Sets how the model will determine the fogginess at a given position and time, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position
+        - `pos: BlockPos`{: .language-javascript }: The position
-        - `calendarTicks: number`: The calendar tick the calculation is being made at; and
+        - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at; and
-        - `return: number`: A number, in the range [0, 1], should be returned in the callback, a multiplier on the view distance
+        - `return: number`{: .language-javascript }: A number, in the range [0, 1], should be returned in the callback, a multiplier on the view distance
-    - `.setWindVector(calc: TriFunction<Level, BlockPos, number, Vec2>)`:  Sets how the model will determine the wind strength at a given position and time, accepts a callback with the following values:
+    - `.setWindVector(calc: TriFunction<Level, BlockPos, number, Vec2>)`{: .language-javascript }: Sets how the model will determine the wind strength at a given position and time, accepts a callback with the following values:
-        - `level: LevelReader`: The level
+        - `level: LevelReader`{: .language-javascript }: The level
-        - `pos: BlockPos`: The position
+        - `pos: BlockPos`{: .language-javascript }: The position
-        - `calendarTicks: number`: The calendar tick the calculation is being made at; and
+        - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at; and
-        - `return: Vec2`: A 2D vector, representing the strength and direction of wind, each component should be in the range [0, 1].
+        - `return: Vec2`{: .language-javascript }: A 2D vector, representing the strength and direction of wind, each component should be in the range [0, 1].
 Vectors can be made through the `.vector()` method described above
-    - `.setOnWorldLoad(calc: Consumer<ServerLevel>)`: Sets the model's behavior when the world is loaded, accepts a consumer of a `ServerLevel`
+    - `.setOnWorldLoad(calc: Consumer<ServerLevel>)`{: .language-javascript }: Sets the model's behavior when the world is loaded, accepts a consumer of a `ServerLevel`
-    - `.setOnChunkLoad(calc: TriConsumer<WorldgenLevel, ChunkAccess, ChunkData>)`: Sets the model's behavior on chunk load, accepts a callback with the following values:
+    - `.setOnChunkLoad(calc: TriConsumer<WorldgenLevel, ChunkAccess, ChunkData>)`{: .language-javascript }: Sets the model's behavior on chunk load, accepts a callback with the following values:
-        - `level: WorldGenLevel`: The level
+        - `level: WorldGenLevel`{: .language-javascript }: The level
-        - `chunk: ChunkAccess`: The chunk being loaded
+        - `chunk: ChunkAccess`{: .language-javascript }: The chunk being loaded
-        - `chunkData: ChunkData`: Additional TFC data about the chunk, will be invalid if the level does not have a TFC-like generator
+        - `chunkData: ChunkData`{: .language-javascript }: Additional TFC data about the chunk, will be invalid if the level does not have a TFC-like generator
-    - `.newNoise(noiseMaker: Function<OpenSimplex2D, Noise2D>)`: Adds a new `Noise2D` to the model and returns a number which can be used to retrieve it in calculations.
+    - `.newNoise(noiseMaker: Function<OpenSimplex2D, Noise2D>)`{: .language-javascript }: Adds a new `Noise2D` to the model and returns a number which can be used to retrieve it in calculations.
 Accepts a callback with the following values:
-        - `simplex: OpenSimplex2D`: The base [`OpenSimplex2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/OpenSimplex2D.java) that is used to make the noise; and
+        - `simplex: OpenSimplex2D`{: .language-javascript }: The base [`OpenSimplex2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/OpenSimplex2D.java) that is used to make the noise; and
-        - `return: Noise2D`: The final noise
+        - `return: Noise2D`{: .language-javascript }: The final noise
-    - `.noise(index: number)`: Gets the model's [`Noise2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Noise2D.java) with the given index
+    - `.noise(index: number)`{: .language-javascript }: Gets the model's [`Noise2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Noise2D.java) with the given index
-    - `.getTfcWind()`: Returns the callback TFC uses for its Overworld wind calculations
+    - `.getTfcWind()`{: .language-javascript }: Returns the callback TFC uses for its Overworld wind calculations
-    - `.getTfcChunkLoad()`: Returns the callback TFC uses for its Overworld chunk load actions
+    - `.getTfcChunkLoad()`{: .language-javascript }: Returns the callback TFC uses for its Overworld chunk load actions
-    - `.getTfcCurrentTemperature()`: Returns the callback TFC uses for its Overworld current temperature calculation
+    - `.getTfcCurrentTemperature()`{: .language-javascript }: Returns the callback TFC uses for its Overworld current temperature calculation
-    - `.getTfcAverageTemperature()`: Returns the callback TFC uses for its Overworld average temperature calculation
+    - `.getTfcAverageTemperature()`{: .language-javascript }: Returns the callback TFC uses for its Overworld average temperature calculation
-    - `.getTfcAverageRainfall()`: Returns the callback TFC uses for its Overworld average rainfall calculation
+    - `.getTfcAverageRainfall()`{: .language-javascript }: Returns the callback TFC uses for its Overworld average rainfall calculation
-    - `.getTfcAirFog()`: Returns the callback TFC uses for its Overworld air fogginess calculation
+    - `.getTfcAirFog()`{: .language-javascript }: Returns the callback TFC uses for its Overworld air fogginess calculation
-    - `.getTfcWaterFog()`: Returns the callback TFC uses for its Overworld water fogginess calculation
+    - `.getTfcWaterFog()`{: .language-javascript }: Returns the callback TFC uses for its Overworld water fogginess calculation
-    - `.currentTemperature(level: LevelReader, pos: BlockPos, calendarTicks: number)`: Returns the current temperature in the model at the given position and time
+    - `.currentTemperature(level: LevelReader, pos: BlockPos, calendarTicks: number)`{: .language-javascript }: Returns the current temperature in the model at the given position and time
-    - `.averageTemperature(level: LevelReader, pos: BlockPos)`: Returns the average temperature in the model at the given position
+    - `.averageTemperature(level: LevelReader, pos: BlockPos)`{: .language-javascript }: Returns the average temperature in the model at the given position
-    - `.averageRainfall(level: LevelReader, pos: BlockPos)`: Returns the average rainfall in the model at the given position
+    - `.averageRainfall(level: LevelReader, pos: BlockPos)`{: .language-javascript }: Returns the average rainfall in the model at the given position

 {: .notice #climate-model-registration-vector-notice }
 Internally, the components of a `Vec2` are labeled `x` and `y`, but TFC uses the `y` component for the `z` direction